dagwa/sedmlSBMLQualShowcase/README.md

-# sedmlSBMLQualShowcase
+# Showcase: Using SED-ML with SBML Qual
 This is going to be a set of examples showcasing how (extended) SED-ML can be applied to SBML Qual models.
 The idea of a github-based, fully featured showcase is taken from the [CombineArchiveShowcase](https://github.com/SemsProject/CombineArchiveShowCase).

-## examples contained in this showcase
+# examples contained in this showcase

 We used four examples to demonstrate how SED-ML would be used for experiments run on SBML Qual models: